richlamdev/dependabot-slack/README.md

 | 0.1-3.9 (Low)  | 180  |

+## Codeowners Column ##

+There is a Codeowners column populated in /data/parsed_data.csv-YYYY-MM-DD-Thh-mm, after local execution.
+This column contains the default codeowner of the repo, in the absence of a default codeowner, the first valid codeowner is used.

+For more information, refer to [Codeowners](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners).

 ## AWS Lambda

 In the lambda/ folder, is a drop-in working copy of this script for